xabbu42/Master/arbeit.md

 In his paper "Prehistoric Phenomena and Self-referentiality" [@yu2010], Yu gave a formal definition for the situation described in the last chapter, which he calls a prehistoric loop.
-We will reproduce in this chapter his definitions of prehistoric relation, prehistoric loop as well as some basic lemmas about this new notions.
+In the later paper @yu2017 he adopted the proper graph theoretic term cycle as we do in this paper.
+Beside that change we will reproduce in this chapter his definitions of prehistoric relation, prehistoric cycle as well as some basic lemmas about this new notions.

 \Begin{definition}[History]
 In a branch $S$ of the form $S_rR^*O_{i,j}RI_{i,j}R^*S$ in a